peterkwells/peterkwells.github.com/index.md

 I am Director of Public Policy at the [Open Data Institute (ODI)](https://theodi.org).

 Before joining the ODI I worked in a voluntary role to organise an independent review of digital government policy for the UK Labour Party, and worked for Open Addresses Limited to experiment with creating a collaboratively maintained open address register for the UK.
-Previously O spent 20 years working with telecoms businesses and regulators in multiple countries.
+Previously I spent 20 years working with telecoms businesses and regulators in multiple countries.

 I'm a big fan of Blackpool FC and was once, and only once, told I had impeccable taste in music